 Cleanup removes hazards to public health.

-Methamphetamine is an illegal drug, often referred to as meth.
+Methamphetamine is an illegal drug.
+It is often referred to as meth.

-When people make, use, store or distribute meth, a harmful chemical residue can contaminate property, including:
+When people make, use, store or distribute meth, a harmful chemical residue can contaminate property.
+This includes:

 - Homes and outbuildings.